i-safronov/TaskMate/README.md

 The data layer, is responsible for managing and accessing data in a software application.
 It acts as an intermediary between the application logic and the underlying data storage systems, such as databases, files, or web services.
 The data layer provides a consistent and unified interface for accessing data, regardless of the specific data source or storage mechanism.

+## Find this repository useful? ❤️
+I will be very glad if you rate (make a star), you can also fork to make the application better